 Patent ductus arteriosus (PDA)

-Treatment options for repairing a patent ductus arteriosus include monitoring, medications and surgery.
+Treatment options for repairing a patent ductus arteriosus include monitoring, medications, and closure by cardiac catheterization or surgery.

 Your doctor may first suspect a heart defect during a regular checkup while listening to your baby's heart through a stethoscope.